vedant-9999/MachineLearning-Project/README.md

 Machine Learning Project
-Comparative Analysis of Linear Regression and K-Nearest Neighbors (KNN)
+Comparative Analysis of Linear Regression and K-Nearest Neighbors (KNN) for Rock VS Mine Classification

-1. Introduction
+### 1. Introduction

 This project looks at the Rock vs Mine Classification Problem using sonar signal reflections.
 The aim is to determine if an object detected by sonar sound waves is a **Rock (R)** or a **Mine (M)**.
 This is a classic supervised machine learning problem.